immobiliare/fastify-metrics/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@immobiliarelabs/fastify-metrics)
 ![license](https://img.shields.io/github/license/immobiliare/fastify-metrics)

-> A minimalistic and opinionated [Fastify](https://www.fastify.io/) plugin that collects metrics and dispatches them to [statsd](https://github.com/statsd/statsd).
+> A slighlty opinionated [Fastify](https://www.fastify.io/) plugin that collects metrics and dispatches them to [statsd](https://github.com/statsd/statsd).

 If you write your services and apps using `Fastify` and also use `statsd`, this plugin might be for you!

-It automatically collects Node.js process metrics along with routes hit count, timings and errors and uses the [`Dats`](https://github.com/immobiliare/dats) client to send them to a `stasd` collector.
+It automatically collects Node.js process metrics along with routes stats like hit count, timings and errors and uses the [`Dats`](https://github.com/immobiliare/dats) client to send them to a `stasd` collector.

 It supports Fastify versions `>=3.0.0`.